donnapep/sensei-view-switcher/README.md

-# sensei-view-switcher
-View Switcher for Sensei LMS
+# View Switcher for Sensei LMS